GMOD/Apollo/README.md

 ### Generate a war file

-Most users will only need to use Maven to generate a war file:
+Most users will only need to generate a war file (for example target/apollo-1.0.2.war) that will be copied into their tomcat webapps directory:

     apollo deploy